xgaia/xgaia.github.io/_site/askomics/presentation/suisse/README.md

 ### Local data integration
 ---------

 AskOmics takes CSV/TSV, GFF3 and BED files as input and convert them into RDF triples.
-Two kind of triples are generated:
+Two RDF graphs are generated:

 - Data: RDF triples corresponding to the raw data
-- Abstraction: RDF triples for data description (entities, attributes and relations)
+- Abstraction: RDF triples for data description (entitiy types, attribute types and relations)

 --